 I considered the potentially disqualifying and mitigating conditions in light of all the facts and circumstances surrounding this case.
+I considered his contractor service.
 Applicant has not established a track record of financial stability.

 Overall, the record evidence leaves me with questions and doubts as to Applicant's eligibility and suitability for a security clearance.
 For all these reasons, I conclude Applicant failed to mitigate the security concerns arising under Guideline F, financial considerations.